Watershed Inspection and Drinking Water Quality

 Watershed Staff utilize a Groton Utilities vehicle, carry identification and will be in uniform.
 If you have any questions please contact Groton Utilities Water Division by phone at (860) 446-4022.

-The 2019 Watershed Inspections began on April 1st and will continue throughout the summer.
+The 2020 Watershed Inspections will begin on July 15 and will continue throughout the summer.